 There is a brilliant—and authentic—vulnerability in Moore’s poems.
 Longing.
 Her writing demonstrates a heroic effort to care, to notice, to pay attention.
 She is intelligent and playful; however, not mournful like Dickinson.

-My favorites are the poems about the ever-purposeful snails’ “curious phenomenon of your occipital horn” and one of her most beloved poems, “An Octopus,” which recalls this marvelous creature “made of glass that would bend.”
+My favorites are the poems about the ever-purposeful snails’ of which Moore notes the “curious phenomenon of your occipital horn” and one of her most beloved poems, “An Octopus,” which recalls this marvelous creature “made of glass that would bend.”

 And another insightful study is “People’s Surroundings” about how the things we keep near narrate us to others: